Nightherald/breast-cancer-logistic-regression/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb)

 You can see the results of the analysis here, [breast_cancer_logistic_regression.ipynb](https://github.com/Nightherald/breast-cancer-logistic-regression/blob/main/breast_cancer_logistic_regression.ipynb) .
 If the notebook isn't already loaded from GitHub, please refresh/reload.
+If that does not work, see it online here with the help of [nb-viewer](https://nbviewer.jupyter.org/github/Nightherald/breast-cancer-logistic-regression/blob/main/breast_cancer_logistic_regression.ipynb)

 ## Breast Cancer detection using Logistic Regression
 The aim of this notebook is to detect breast cancer by applying a logistic regression model on a real-world dataset and predict whether a tumor is benign (not breast cancer) or malignant (breast cancer) based off its characteristics.